unosquare/litelib/README.md

 }
 ```

-At this point it should be easy for you to see that you can esily extend your data access logic via extension methods or by extending the `LitDbSet<>` class anbd exposing it as a property in your database context class.
+At this point it should be easy for you to see that you can esily extend your data access logic via extension methods or by extending the `LiteDbSet<>` class anbd exposing it as a property in your database context class.

 That's it!
 Happy coding!